The teaching system of HSL is based on participatory pedagogic methodology. The following variety of teaching methods are employed:

 Personal Tutor: On admission, a student is assigned a personal tutor, a member of the full-time faculty, who remains available to the student for advice on any academic or personal matter throughout his or her stay at the Law School.

 A functional library provides needed text books are available.
 All Pakistan Law Reports, all England Law Reports, all India Reporter, United States Supreme Court Reports, Canadian Law Reports and other reports and journals are also available for students and for research purpose.
 The Law Library remains open on working days for 12 hours.
-Computer Lab: With the LL.B course, regular classes in Information Technology are also conducted throughout the 3 year course leading to a Diploma (In Law).
+Computer Lab: With the LL.B course, regular classes in Information Technology are also conducted throughout the 5 year course.
 A computer lab has been set up for use by the students.

 For the students in choosing the right career path, guidance is given from second year onwards.
 The School provides information and guidance to facilitate students` future prospects, both academically and professionally.
 Academically, the students have the resources and guidance from School Faculty on how to proceed for further studies (e.g. Barrister-at-Law, LL.M.)
 Professionally, the School provides information about placements or internships in different firms and chambers during vacation.
 Information and guidance is also provided about the vacancies after the completion of the degree course.